Lemoncode/webpack-by-sample/02 Fx/02 Angular/README.md

 npm install angular --save
 ```

 - We are going to start with a new sample, let's clear up the students.js file and start from scratch.
-Let's define a simple app.

   - Remove `src/mystyles.scss`.
   - Remove `src/averageService.js`.